Updated 1 week ago

 As they say in the investing industry, “Past performance is no guarantee of future results.”
 When it comes to the cost of electricity, many people think the historical rate of increase is too low, given the current challenges of climate change and fluctuations in fossil fuel pricing.

-Will these huge increases in price continue, going against 60-plus years of data?
+Will these huge increases in price return, going against 60-plus years of data?
 Probably not.
-Increases in renewable energy sources will likely have a moderating effect in the long term, but electrical grid upgrades needed by them could also increase prices in the short term.
+Increases in renewable energy sources will likely have a moderating effect in the long term, but electrical grid upgrades and increased demand brought on by AI data centers could also increase prices in the short term.

 Why the rate of increase is important to know